Chinatown Food & Culture Walking Tour

 Mongolian hot pot centers on a large cauldron of broth placed in the center of the table.
 Once the broth comes to a boil guests dip thinly sliced meats and vegetables in the broth then pair with dipping sauce for a truly unique culinary experience.

 Make Reservations for Your Chicago Chinatown Food Tour Today

-Whether you live in the city or you’re visiting from out of town, you’ll enjoy our tour of Chinatown!
+Whether you live in the city or you’re visiting from out of town, you’ll enjoy one of the best Chicago food tours of Chinatown!
 If you are here on vacation or business, we recommend you take our tours at the beginning of your stay.
 This gives you background knowledge you can draw on throughout the rest of your time here.
 It may also give you ideas for how you want to spend the rest of your time in Chicago.